 Philip is a full-time relief pharmacist with PharmaPlus, primarily covering areas outside Toronto.
 He is also a member of the Board of Directors at his townhouse condominium.

 Olivia Ng, Executive and Webmaster

-Olivia is a clinical informatics pharmacist at University Health Network and an adjunct lecturer at the University of Toronto.
+Olivia is the pharmacy inventory operations leader at University Health Network and an adjunct lecturer at the University of Toronto.
 She completed her BScPhm at the University of Toronto and a post-baccalaureate PharmD part-time at the University of Colorado.
-Olivia is an executive committee member for the Respiratory Health Educators Interest Group with the Ontario Lung Association and is the past Education Chair for the Canadian Society of Hospital Pharmacists (CSHP), and was the past Education Chair for the Ontario Branch.
-She received the Wightman-Berris Academy Individual Teaching Performance Award for 2015-2016 and the CSHP New Hospital Pharmacy Practitioner Award for 2016 and the CSHP Ontario Branch Mentorship Award for 2017.
+Olivia is involved from the national to local level with the Canadian Society of Hospital Pharmacists (CSHP), and was the past Education Chair for the Ontario Branch.
+She received the Wightman-Berris Academy Individual Teaching Performance Award for 2015-2016, the CSHP New Hospital Pharmacy Practitioner Award for 2016 and the CSHP Ontario Branch Mentorship Award for 2017.

 Outside of pharmacy, Olivia enjoys going on food adventures and playing the piano in her free time.

 Janet is a consultant pharmacist at LMP Advantage Care Services.
 She is a Certified Diabetes Educator and recently became a Certified Geriatric Pharmacist.
 She is a member of the Canadian Pharmacists Association (CPhA), Canadian Society of Hospital Pharmacists (CSHP), Canadian Society of Consultant Pharmacists (CSCP), and serves as Membership Director for Chinese Canadian Pharmacists Association (CCPA).